devanshkaloti/Blockchain/README.md

 # Blockchain-Prototype
 This is a prototype of a blockchain database setup in Java.
 You may get a better clarity of how Blockchain works in Java.
-All The blocks part of the one blockchain are stored in the ```database.csv``` file.
+All the blocks part of the one blockchain are stored in the ```database.csv``` file.
 Note: Error handling has not been implemented yet.

 ## Classes